-This page lists country names that differ strongly among different languages.
-I find it especially interesting when a country is known by a certain name in most languages but has a completely different name in the native language (such as in the first example of Hungary).
-I focus on European languages here.
+This is a list of countries whose name is very different in various languages.
+I find it especially interesting when a country is known by a certain name in most languages but has a completely different name in the native language of the country (the so-called endonym).
+I focus on European languages.

 Hungary — Magyarország

-Hungary is called something similar to "Hungary" in many languages, like French Hongrie, German Ungarn, Spanish Hungría, Swedish Ungern, and even in languages that are related to Hungarian: Finnish Unkari and Estonian Ungari.
+Hungary has a similar name in many languages, like French Hongrie, German Ungarn, Spanish Hungría, Swedish Ungern, and even in languages that are related to Hungarian: Finnish Unkari and Estonian Ungari.

 Hungarians call their own country Magyarország—completely different—stemming from Magyar, the Hungarian people.
 Other languages that have a name based on this are Czech and Slovakian Maďarsko, Slovene Madžárska, Serbo-Croatian Mađarska, and Turkish Macaristan.

 Yet another name is used by Polish, Węgry, and Russian: Венгрия (Vengriya).
 This root apparently has the same etyomology as "Hungar": Proto-Slavic ǫgъrinъ (from which Russian угрин (ugrin) also came 1).